 When a problem occurs especially after a major update it’s more likely caused by some corrupt data and caches.
-Update from Android Kitkat to Lollipop have a lot of changes in the dependencies of some apps.
+Update from Android KitKat to Lollipop have a lot of changes in the dependencies of some apps.
 This alone can cause many problems on your device.
 The Android system creates files for apps and these files are used to make them run smoother and some of them contain users’ preferences.

-When the new firmware is installed, these files become obsolete but if not cleared, it may still use them and end up rebooting.
+When the new firmware is installed, these files become obsolete but if not clear, it may still use them and end up rebooting.
 That’s where the problem starts to happen.
 Due to conflicts, the system may lag and freeze.
 The method mentioned below can only troubleshoot if there are conflicts with downloaded apps.